Zwarte Piet: Public opinion in the Netherlands and worldwide

-In the early 2010s, a large majority of the overall populace in both the Netherlands and Belgium was in favor of retaining the traditional Zwarte Piet character.
-Studies have shown that the perception of Zwarte Piet can differ greatly among different ethnic backgrounds, age groups and regions.
-According to a 2013 survey, upward of 90 percent of the Dutch public do not perceive Zwarte Piet to be a racist character or associate him with slavery and are opposed to altering the character's appearance.
-This correlated to a 2015 study among Dutch children aged 3 to 7 which showed that they perceive Zwarte Piet to be a fantastical clownish figure rather than a black person.
-However, the number of Dutch people who are willing to change certain details of the character (for example his lips and hair) is reported to be growing.
-By 2018, studies showed that between 80 and 88 percent of the Dutch public did not perceive Zwarte Piet as racist, and between 41 and 54 percent were happy with the character's modernized Sooty Piet style.
-Others continued to make the case that Zwarte Piet is racist due to extreme undertones, among them that Zwarte Piet is a subservient slave and that the tradition enforces racial stereotypes.
+In 2012 in Amsterdam, most opposition toward the character was found among the Ghanaian, Antillean and Dutch-Surinamese communities.
+50 percent of the Surinamese considered the figure discriminatory to others, whereas 27 percent consider the figure to be discriminatory toward themselves.
+Throughout the early 2010s, a large majority of the overall populace in both the Netherlands and Belgium was in favour of retaining the traditional Zwarte Piet character.
+Studies showed the perception of Zwarte Piet differed greatly among different ethnic backgrounds, age groups, and regions.

+According to a 2013 survey, upward of 90 percent of the Dutch public did not perceive Zwarte Piet to be a racist character, did not associate him with slavery, and were opposed to altering the character's appearance.
+A 2015 study among Dutch children aged 3 to 7 showed they perceived Zwarte Piet to be a fantastical clownish figure rather than a black person.
+However, the number of Dutch people who were willing to change certain details of the character (for example his lips and hair) was later reported to be growing.

+By 2018, studies showed that between 80 and 88 percent of the Dutch public did not perceive Zwarte Piet as racist, but between 41 and 54 percent were happy with the character's modernized Sooty Piet style.
+Others continued to make the case that Zwarte Piet was racist due to extreme undertones, among them that Zwarte Piet was a subservient slave and that the tradition enforced racial stereotypes.

-The George Floyd protests and subsequent Black Lives Matter demonstrations in the Netherlands in 2020 appear to have had a significant effect on the acceptance of Zwarte Piet's traditional (blackface) appearance among the Dutch public.
-A June 2020 survey saw a drop in support for leaving the character's appearance unaltered.
+The George Floyd protests and subsequent Black Lives Matter demonstrations in the Netherlands in 2020 led to a further decrease in acceptance of the traditional version of Zwarte Piet.
+A June 2020 survey saw a drop in support for the character's traditional blackface depiction.
 47 percent of those surveyed supported the traditional appearance, compared to 71 percent in a similar survey held in November 2019.
-A December 2020 survey by EenVandaag revealed that 55 percent of those surveyed supported the traditional appearance of Zwarte Piet, 34 percent supported changing the character's appearance, and 11 percent were unsure.
-The survey reported that 78 percent did not see Zwarte Piet as a racist figure while 17 percent did.
+However, a December 2020 survey by EenVandaag revealed that 55 percent of those surveyed still supported the traditional appearance of Zwarte Piet while 34 percent supported changing the character's appearance and 11 percent were unsure.
+The survey reported that 78 percent did not see Zwarte Piet as a racist figure whereas 17 percent did.
 The most frequently mentioned reason of those who were in favor of changing the character was to put an end to the discussion.